 Here’s the tip about getting to The Tip (Pajinka).
 Personally I’d rather walk over hot coals than tag along sections of the Peninsula Development Rd (PDR).
 So we have a Cape York 4WD tour for you.
-This EXPEDITION is all about getting up Cape York and avoiding the PDR as much as possible.
-It’s also about following the paths less travelled, visiting some amazing locations and driving some challenging 4WD tracks along the way.
+This EXPEDITION is all about getting up the Cape and avoiding the PDR as much as possible.
+It’s also about following paths less travelled, visiting amazing locations and driving challenging 4WD tracks along the way.
 The result is a stunning and exciting 4WD tag along that’s bundles the best of the Cape into an expeditionary adventure that will leave a remarkable impression long after the journey’s done.

 Track Class Difficult

 “Do just once what others say you can’t do, and you will never pay attention to their limitations again.”